joy6543/Enviro-Project-Leader-and-Followers/README.md

 ## How to install and run the code:

-You are currently in my git repo, and the project can be downloaded using any of these steps:
+In my git repo, the project can be downloaded by navigating to the Green <>Code button and choosing for the dropdown list for these steps:

 Use the HTTPS command to clone: https://github.com/joy6543/Enviro-Project-Leader-and-Followers.git